indieads/indieads.github.io/README.md

 DOCUMENTATION:
 https://indieads.github.io/

+The API is currently:
+Running

+__
-Registration will be possible when I achieve funding
+Registration is through contacting me at this point in time.
+Online registration will be possible when I achieve funding.
+Find my info at a1creator.com.